Teaching with Enthusiasm, Willingness to Play and Experimental Attitude

 An interview with Mark Williams, Head of the Creative Faculty at BSB

-How did you get into Art and what triggered your passion?
+How did you get into art, and what

 How did you decide on BSB?

 I arrived in Bucharest by accident after applying for a role on the Italian Riviera that didn’t materialise.
-I was offered an interview at BSB, got the job and made a very quick life changing decision to accept.
+I was offered an interview at BSB, got the job and made a swift life-changing decision to accept.
 I started as a primary school teacher where my interests lay in teaching the youngest pupils with their unending enthusiasm, willingness to play and experimental attitude.
 Later, my interest grew in other elements, so I moved into secondary teaching.

 What do you enjoy most about your career?